layer6ai-labs/hgnn-dr/README.md

 python gcn/train.py
 ```

-This performs 3-fold CV to select the best number of training iterations for each model.
-Based on this, a final instance of each model will be trained and the test performance will be reported.
-It is also possible to save the final prediction scores for each model.

-Random seeds for the data split and other training / modeling properties can be adjusted in `gcn/config.py`
+Training and modeling properties can be adjusted in `gcn/config.py`.